Abdullahi Sadiq: Early days

 Abdullahi Sadiq was born to Ali Sadiq.
 His father served as a commerce wakil to emir Muhammed ibn Ali of the Harar Emirate.
 Abdullahi in the early 20th century had business ties with the Zeila, Aden, and various other trading routes south of the red sea, where he built his wealth.
+In 1874 he served as a senior revenue agent (dogin) for the Khedivate of Egypt in the Oromo areas of Harar following the Egyptian invasion of Harar.
 He was an orphan whose Treasury inheritance Rites have been restored from the Barkhlay guardian and gained the confidence by the Abyssinian Emperor Menelik II and was sent as an envoy to leader of the Dervish state, Mohammed Abdullah Hassan.
 He is the Prince of Overseers and or Commerce, aka Sovereign Treasurer - from Harar - to Emperor Menelik II.
 He is sent to the United States of America by Emperor Menelik II as evidenced by New York Times of November 26, 1905.
 Abdullahi is also regarded as leader of the Muslims of Harar and helped then governor of Hararghe, Haile Selassie foster good relations between Muslims and Christians within the province.